How to Grow Your LinkedIn Network

 LinkedIn currently allows basic members to join up to 50 groups.
 It even has a “groups you may like” feature that suggests groups based on your current connections.

-One of the easiest ways to grow your LinkedIn network is by adding your profile to your email signature.
+One of the easiest ways to grow your LinkedIn network is by adding your profile to different places so that people can easily find you.

 It makes your recipients easily view your profile and learn more about you.
 It makes you more credible.